Westminster College Signs 3+3 Articulation Agreement with Logan University of Chiropractic/University Programs

-ST. LOUIS — The presidents of Westminster College in Fulton, Mo. and Logan College of Chiropractic/University Programs met on the Logan campus yesterday and officially signed a 3+3 articulation partnership agreement between the two schools.
+ST. LOUIS — The presidents of Westminster College in Fulton, Mo. and Logan University of Chiropractic/University Programs met on the Logan campus yesterday and officially signed a 3+3 articulation partnership agreement between the two schools.
 George B. Forsythe of Westminster and J. Clay McDonald, DC, MBA, JD, of Logan signed the formal agreement at a special all-school event held in the lobby of the administration building on Logan’s Chesterfield (Mo.) campus.

 The 3+3 program enables qualified students to earn both a Bachelor of Arts degree from Westminster and a Doctor of Chiropractic degree in just six years, one year less than a traditional academic study time required by the Doctor of Chiropractic degree program.
 Under this program, a student must successfully complete 93 credit hours at Westminster with at least a 2.50 grade point average in order to be able to enroll at Logan.
 By the end of their first year in the Doctor of Chiropractic program when they have completed 33 credit hours of work at Logan with at least a 2.00 grade point average, these students will have earned the basic science credit hours needed to complete their bachelor’s degree from Westminster as well as have satisfied their basic science requirements during the first year of graduate studies at Logan leading to the Doctor of Chiropractic degree.